Two surrogates speak out about California couple under investigation

 Elliott gave birth to a baby girl in March.
 She chose to be a surrogate because she “really wanted to give somebody a family.”

 The Texas woman began the process when Mark Surrogacy reached out to her directly on Facebook.
 She signed a contract listing Xuan and Zhang as the intended parents.
-The contract said Elliott would receive $65,000 in a series of payments by the end of her 16th gestational week.
+The contract said Elliott would receive $45,000.

 Elliott became wary when early in the pregnancy she flew to California to meet the couple and only Xuan showed up.
 As the process went on, Elliott had almost no direct contact with the Xuan and Zhang, which is uncommon in surrogacy.
 Most of the messaging was through texts and emails with representatives from the agency, who discouraged her from reaching out to Zhang.

-Note: This story has been corrected to say that Kayla Elliott’s contract said she would receive $45,000 for being a surrogate mother.